paolofinelli/MasterTheses/README.md

 # MasterTheses
 List of available arguments for "Laurea Magistrale" theses in nuclear physics

+1) BCS-BEC crossover: Analysis of superfluid solutions in nuclear systems and study of the BCS-BEC crossover

-1) Double folding (in collaboration with M. Vorabbi, BNL): development of an optical potential for nucleus-nucleus scattering
+2) Double folding (in collaboration with M. Vorabbi, BNL): development of an optical potential for nucleus-nucleus scattering

-2) Faddeev equations (in collaboration with M. Vorabbi, BNL): study of alpha-alpha systems within a few-boy approximation, ground state and excited states of alpha cluster systems
+3) Faddeev equations (in collaboration with M. Vorabbi, BNL): study of alpha-alpha systems within a few-boy approximation, ground state and excited states of alpha cluster systems

-3) Inverse Kohn Sham
-  mean field approaches for finite nuclei with microscopic "ab-initio" potentials
+4) Intra-nuclear cascade: development of a numerical code for intranuclear cascade with microscopic interactions

-4) Local Potentials (in collaboration with M. Vorabbi, BNL): development of local version of successful non-local potentials and applications with FRESCO and TALYS codes
+5) Local Potentials (in collaboration with M. Vorabbi, BNL): development of local version of successful non-local potentials and applications with FRESCO and TALYS codes

-5) Pandora experiment (in collaboration with A. Mengoni, ENEA):
-  Beta decay processes in a plasma environment
+6) Quantum computing in nuclear physics: Toy model for simple nuclear physics applications for quantum computers

-6) Trojan Horse Method
+7) Trojan Horse Method: see the folder

-7) nTOF theory (in collaboration with C. Massimi, DIFA): high-energy fission processes, high energy pn scattering (Glauber Theory)

-8) FOOT theory (in collaboration with R. Spighi, INFN): to be defined

-9) Quasielastic electron (e,e'p) scattering (in collaboration with C. Giusti, Pavia U.): see the folder
+8) Quasielastic electron (e,e'p) scattering (in collaboration with C. Giusti, Pavia U.): see the folder

-10) Machine learning applications to nuclear physics: see the folder
+9) Machine learning applications to nuclear physics: see the folder

-11) Collective modes and quantum phase transitions in nuclei: see the folder

-12) Relevant topics in neutron stars theory: Exotic neutron stars, Axion cooling, BCS-BEC crossover
+10) Relevant topics in neutron stars theory: Exotic neutron stars, Axion cooling: see the folder